apache/druid/docs/querying/sql.md

 ## UNION ALL

-The "UNION ALL" operator fuses multiple queries together.
-Druid SQL supports the UNION ALL operator in two situations: top-level and table-level.
-Queries that use UNION ALL in any other way will not be able to execute.
+The UNION ALL operator fuses multiple queries together.
+Druid SQL supports the UNION ALL operator in two situations: top-level and table-level, as described below.
+Queries that use UNION ALL in any other way will fail.

 ### Top-level

-UNION ALL can be used at the very top outer layer of a SQL query (not in a subquery, and not in the FROM clause).
-In this case, the underlying queries will be run separately, back to back.
-Their results will be concatenated together and appear one after the other.
+In top-level queries, you can use UNION ALL at the very top outer layer of the query - not in a subquery, and not in the FROM clause.
+The underlying queries run sequentially.
+Druid concatenates their results so that they appear one after the other.

 For example: